duncan-r/SHIP/docs/source/tuflow/addingparts.rst

    - Read File == test_trd3.trd ! trd3
    - Set Mat == 5

-And it would store on IfLogic object in the Logic holder with two clauses (If Scenario and Else).
+And it would store an IfLogic object in the Logic holder with two clauses (If Scenario and Else).
 All pretty obvious so far.

 Now what happens if you want to remove 'Read GIS Whatevs' from the If logic?